 EXAMPLE: The first take of the first scene of a production called “iTunes” would be iTunes_1_1.MOV.

-Both of these can be helpful in identifying what each clip is.
+Both can be helpful in identifying what each clip is.
 If the clips had been saved to the camera roll the file name would be something like AONZ5347.MOV.

 Step Four: Select the video clips to transfer